mraichelson/context_flag/README.md

 * Entity active flags
 * Entity inactive flags
 * Should inactive flags be an option at all?
 I'm sure there's a potential use-case for them, but I'm not sure they're really useful.
-* Contexts triggered by multiple flags operate as "OR" rather than "AND", add a configuration option to account for this?